 bibliometrics tools being employed.

 R21: We thank the referee for this feedback.
 However, without additional details, we found it challenging to fully address this comment.
 First, we are left wondering which clusters were expected to emerge that are missing.
 We would like to point out that our interpretation of the cluster is very broad, in the sense that there is within cluster variability.
 It could also be that some of the ideas that the Reviewer has in mind are less evident but present as subclusters in the clusters we identified.
 Second, this is an unsupervised analysis and hence we cannot influence or decide the outcome (i.e. the number of clusters emerging from the analysis).
-This analysis is not even affected by the features, but just based on the literature cited within the 172 papers.
+Importantly, this analysis is not even affected by the features – it is just based on the literature cited within the 172 papers, and thus is subjective only in how we interpret the clusters (not in how many clusters emerge).
 We now clarified in the methods at lines 698-701.

 Detailed comments: